 - More and more dental insurance plans are providing coverage for implants.
 Even if your specific policy will not help you pay for the implants themselves, it may cover preliminary work or your new implant-supported denture, crown, or bridge.
 At Smiles by Myles, we’re pleased to accept most dental insurance policies.

 - Some health insurance plans may step in to provide help with dental implants if the procedure is deemed medically necessary.

 - Low and no-interest financing through CareCredit or other avenues can help you break up the cost of your treatment into manageable monthly payments.

 - Our in-house dental plan provides a significant discount on all treatments.

 When you visit us for your implant consultation, we’ll work with you to help you explore your options for fitting your treatment into your budget.

 Certainly, dental implants are not the cheapest way to treat tooth loss.
 A traditional denture or crown and bridge may cost quite a bit less.
 However, those other treatments do not provide all of the same advantages that dental implants offer.
 For example, they do nothing to replace the roots of missing teeth, and they lack the strength and bite force of implants.

-Bear in mind that out of all the tooth replacement options, implants have the longest expected life expectancy.
-Whereas you might need to replace traditional dentures every five to eight years or so, implants can last for decades — perhaps even for the rest of your life.
-A crown and bridge may only last for 10 – 15 years before it needs to be replaced.
+Bear in mind that out of all the tooth replacement options, implants have the longest life expectancy.
+A bridge may only last for 10 – 15 years, and you might need to replace traditional dentures every five to eight years.
+On the other hand, implants can last for decades — perhaps even for the rest of your life.

-If you are a viable candidate for dental implants, we strongly urge you to talk to your dentist in Reston about getting your treatment underway.
+If you are a viable candidate for dental implants, we strongly urge you to give us a call and discuss getting your treatment underway.
 Hopefully, you have many years of strong, gorgeous, and confident smiles to look forward to!